Strengthening advocacy organizations through self-reflection and research

 These center around partners’ size and research capacity.
 This likely means organizations should begin small, with the complexity and scale of their research growing with their confidence and capabilities.

-“Through this action research, instead of us being interested as or intermediators between the community and their parliamentarians, we want to facilitate an engagement whereby the community actually engages their parliamentarians, the policymakers.”
+“Through this action research, instead of us being interested as intermediators between the community and their parliamentarians, we want to facilitate an engagement whereby the community actually engages their parliamentarians, the policymakers.”

 National Coordinator, Education Out Loud Partner